LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### showAgentTypingInMessageBubble
-If true, shows agent is typing indicator in a message bubble.
-If false, show indicator under Agent label in navigator bar. if announceAgentTyping is false, will not show any "is typing" indicator regardless of current value.
+When true, shows agent  is typing indicator in a message bubble.
+When false, show indicator under Agent label in navigator bar.
+When announceAgentTyping is false, will not show any "is typing" indicator regardless of current value.

    - **Type:** Bool
    - **Default value:** true